This blog is contributed by Burtch Works’ analytics recruiting team that specializes in the financial services industry.

 In addition to learning technical skills and trends in financial services, it is also wise to look outside the industry to see what developments are taking place in other industries as well.
 Pay attention to what is happening with analytics and data science in research, technology, and other areas, especially if it’s an industry you may want to transition into!

 Overall, it’s an exciting time to be working in financial services as the industry looks to adapt new tools and technologies.
 Continuous learning and career development is something we emphasize to all analytics and data science professionals that we work with, regardless of industry, especially as the field is evolving so rapidly.
 It will be exciting to see what changes the next few years bring!

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.

 I hope you found this information helpful!
-If you’re looking for analytics or data science opportunities in the financial services space, or looking to add to your team, be sure to connect with me on LinkedIn.
+If you’re looking for analytics or data science opportunities in the financial services space, or looking to add to your team, be sure to connect with us.

 Learn more about the 2019 trends we’re keeping an eye on for data science and analytics in financial services in the video below!